infinum/frontend-handbook/React/Chakra UI.md

 Sometimes you can get different or incomplete color palette from designer.
 For example, designer provided us with only one `primary` color value `#68aaf8`.
-In this case you can use this [POC tool](https://codesandbox.io/s/chakra-color-palette-2w7wl?file=/src/App.tsx:1178-1191) to generate the color palette while retaining the exact color value, but have in mind that this tool is still in beta and have some bugs.
+In this case you can use this tool [color-scheme-builder](https://color-scheme-builder.vercel.app/) to generate the color palette while retaining the exact color value.

 ### Pseudo props